akshatjain1004/akshatjain1004/README.md

 - 👋 Hi, I’m @akshatjain1004, AI and Data Science IIT Jodhpur
 - 👀 I’m interested in any of the developement ideas of social interest
-- 🌱 I’m currently learning Vue, Django, Flutter, React and Flutter
+- 🌱 I’m currently learning Vue, Django,React and Flutter
 - 💞️ I’m looking to collaborate on Android Developement/ Blockchain related projects
 - 📫 How to reach me:  Emai: jain.53@iitj.ac.in, Instagram: www.instagram.com/akshat_jainxyz/ , Linkedin: https://in.linkedin.com/in/akshat-jain-103550201